ozoidemi/ePaper_guest_dashboard/README.md

 ## Troubleshooting

+### I don't get why this is so convoluted.
+Can't we just pass over the existing QR and be done with it?

+Regretfully, no.

+Even when the UI Network Integration generates a QR code for us automatically, it:

+1. Only exists in memory.
+2. Is much harder to use than what you might think.

+I won't go into all the details, but the bottom line is that, unless you save the QR, you almost can't do anything with it.

+If you want to try a different approach, you can implement a custom component using the rolled back PR from the UI Network Integration - that's publicly available.

 ### What is my installation, you ask?

 #### HA/ESPHome

 A Lenovo Tiny running Proxmox 8.
 Everything else is built on top of it.

-You can find very detailed installation instructions on how to set this up [here](https://community.home-assistant.io/t/installing-home-assistant-os-using-proxmox-8/201835).
+Instructions can be found [here](https://community.home-assistant.io/t/installing-home-assistant-os-using-proxmox-8/201835).

-If you haven't seen or used tteck's helper scripts before, please check out the amazing community managing [this project](https://github.com/community-scripts/ProxmoxVE) in his honor - he regretfully passed away in late 2024.
+Also, check out the amazing community managing [tteck's scripts](https://github.com/community-scripts/ProxmoxVE).
+He regretfully passed away in late 2024, but his scripts definitely live on.

 Here is the [direct link](https://community-scripts.github.io/ProxmoxVE/scripts) to the actual scripts.